Fifty Years of Physiologic Monitors

 Modern bedside monitors and modern defibrillator/pacers are distinct types of equipment.
 Systems of the 1950’s and early 1960’s made less of a distinction between the equipment roles of monitoring and defibrillation or pacing and were often intended to be used together as a diagnostic and, especially, therapeutic whole at the bedside or in the operating room on a mobile cart.
 Equipment used in this sense is more closely related to what we currently find on a hospital crash-cart: a defibrillator/monitor with integrated non-invasive pacing.
 Some equipment of this type could be set to automatically pace the patient when the heart rate dropped to a set rate.
 In fact, detection of low heart rate and initiation of an alarm or therapy was a primary objective of this technology.

 The frequency response of the ECG monitor was often less than comparable electrocardiographs of the period.
 This meant that detailed ECG assessment still required the electrocardiograph.
 The advantage of the monitor was the immediacy of the information and the ability to generate alarms.
 Most devices had an output connector to allow direct printing on a standard electrocardiograph.
 Most bedside type monitors often had round screens of about 5 inches in diameter.
-Some had only 3 inch diameter screens.
+Some had only 3-inch diameter screens.
 Most bedside monitors were limited to one or two waveform traces.
-The diameter of the screen was often incorporated as part of the devices model number.
+The diameter of the screen (in inches) was often incorporated as part of the devices model number.
 Controls on these monitors generally allowed for lead selection, focus adjustment, intensity or brightness control, sensitivity or gain control, vertical trace-position control, and sweep rate adjustment.
 These type of controls are closely related to the controls of traditional oscilloscopes used in electronics.

 The use of flammable anesthetics during this period necessitated design considerations to prevent occurrence of a spark.
 This involved encasing the device in an “explosion proof” (they would not cause an explosion by releasing a spark) housing or, later and more commonly, in accordance with the NFPA “Hospital Code” of the era, by mounting the monitor at an elevation of at least five feet above the floor and thereby above the anesthetic gases which tended to settle to the bottom of the operating room.